maxgood019/Machine_learning/README.md

 # machine_learning
-creditcard.csv is over 25MB, could not uploaded
+creditcard.csv is over 25MB, could not upload